The Amazing Preston

 Perhaps Preston was still at the radio station, or, upon hearing that the boy was awake, he rushed back.
 In any case the boy was soon “re-hypnotized” and the buzzing, crawling, and tapping on the window continued through the remainder of that hellish afternoon.

 Late in the day, A. C. McKinney, Cliffside’s undertaker, rescued the boy from the flies.
 In the ambulance ride up North Main they passed the boy’s house.
 Through squinted lids he glimpsed his dear mother watching from their yard, her brow furrowed with concern for her son.

 At the schoolhouse the show had begun.
 Preston had been amusing the audience with some predictable hypnotic tricks, causing his subjects to bark like dogs and do other silly things.
 Then the boy’s stretcher was rolled on the stage, upended for full effect, and Preston began his “When I count to three…” hocus pocus.

 The boy blinked at the bright lights, smiled wanly at the crowd, took his $50 and left the school house as fast as he could.
-Along with a splitting headache that eventually went away, he had a sense of shame that didn't.
-He had committed fraud, had betrayed those who believed what they thought they saw.
+Along with a splitting headache that eventually went away, he had a sense of shame that didn’t.
+He had committed a fraud, had betrayed those who believed what they thought they saw.
 Except to his family and very few friends, he never told his secret.
-Until now.